Subseries I: Bureau of Planning records, 1909-1979, undated

 Scope and Contents

-Bureau of Planning records document the efforts of the City of Atlanta government and Metropolitan Planning Comnmission (later named Atlanta Regional Commission) to peacefully integrate Atlanta neighborhoods in the 1950s and 1960s as African Americans sought to purchase homes in neighborhoods occupied by whites.
+Bureau of Planning records document the efforts of the City of Atlanta government and Metropolitan Planning Comnmission (later named Atlanta Regional Commission) to peacefully integrate Atlanta neighborhoods in the 1950s and 1960s as African Americans sought to purchase homes in neighborhoods occupied by white residents.
 In 1952, Atlanta Mayor William Hartsfield set up the West Side Mutual Development Committee (WSMDC), a bi-racial citizens committee that worked with civic groups, real estate agents and others to mediate racial housing disputes throughout the city.
-Despite its name, the WSMDC worked in neighborhoods throughout Atlanta, not just those on the west side.
+Despite its name, the WSMDC worked in neighborhoods throughout Atlanta, not just those on the west side of the city.

-The records include a vast amount of correspondence from Robert C. Stuart of the Metropolitan Planning Commission who acted as a technical advisor to the WSMDC.
+The records include a vast amount of correspondence from Robert C. Stuart (1918-) of the Metropolitan Planning Commission who acted as a technical advisor to the WSMDC.
 Other correspondents include Mayor Hartsfield, city officials, and residents of Atlanta.
 Among the records are "neighborhood improvement files" which contain correspondence, reports, news clippings and other materials that document racial transition efforts in Adamsville, Adair Park, Collier Hights, Grove Park, Kirkwood, Moreland Heights and other areas.
 Of particular interest are dozens of surveys completed by white residents of Kirkwood and Collier Heights on whether they wish to sell their homes to Black families.
 The records also include subject files on topics related to housing, urban renewal, crime, and school desegregation in the 1950s and 1960s.
 The records contain maps of the Atlanta neighborhoods of Thomasville, Lightning, and Bedford Pine, as well as maps illustrating a proposed highway for the west side of the city.

 Dates